-But what makes technology in agriculture an interesting case to solve is that while cultivation is common to every single part of the world, the challenges faced by each geography are uniquely local.
+But what makes agriculture technology in agriculture an interesting case to solve is that while cultivation is common to every single part of the world, the challenges faced by each geography are uniquely local.
 The problems solved with agriculture technology in China would be different from the ones in Africa.
-This unique combination of utilising emerging technology and trends, customized in a manner that suit the needs of the market and geography is what makes the agri-tech sector so exciting to follow.
+This unique combination of utilizing emerging technology and trends, customized in a manner that suits the needs of the market and geography is what makes the agritech sector so exciting to follow.

-The first step towards a more sustainable future lies in empowering our farmers to utilise technology in a manner that helps them cope with their current challenges.
+The first step towards a more sustainable future lies in empowering our farmers to utilize agritech in a manner that helps them cope with their current challenges.
 This goes from using remote sensing technology and mobile advisory solutions for improving current agricultural practices to facilitating farming-as-a-service offerings in areas like infrastructure and machinery.

 There are direct-to-farmer m-commerce platforms that combine analytics with technical expertise to offer real-time solutions to farmers right on their mobile phones.
-While there are others who use videos as a primary channel of communication and training.
-From opening up markets that connect farmers to places where they can fetch a better price for their produce to training front-line workers on sustainable cultivation practices that combine quality with increased output, startups are focused on making a global impact in sustainable food production.
-One where every stage of the farming process is strengthened with technology.
+There are also others who use videos as a primary channel of communication and training.
+From opening up markets that connect farmers to places where they can fetch a better price for their produce to training front-line workers on sustainable cultivation practices that combine quality with increased output, startups are focused on making a global impact in sustainable food production — one where every stage of the farming process is strengthened with advanced technology in agriculture.

 We began this discussion with a statement of hope.
 Technology’s interest in the agricultural sector reflects the same sentiment.
 It brings a level of optimism into a sector that has been dogged with chaos and unpredictability for so long.
 The most interesting aspect to note is that all stakeholders throughout the agricultural value chain are welcoming the influx of technology in the sector.
 From the farmer to the end consumer, everyone benefits from the transparency and efficiency that technology brings into the system.